ludwiglierhammer/glamod-marine-processing/docs/index.rst

 the marine code.

 The Observation Suite is a set of python and shell scripts to harmonize and convert input observational data sources to CDM formatted files.
-This includes merging the CDM files with the output from the metadata and qc suites.

 It is based on a set of chained processes, each step feeding into the next one and with the initial dataset (previously prepared for inclusion in the marine